Last updated on March 10, 2023

 Harmonic Sliver | Illustration by Luca Zontini

 Slivers are a type of creature in Magic.
-If you’re asking how you determine if a card is a sliver, all you need to do is take a look at the card’s type line.
+Take a look at the card’s creature type line.
 Does it say “sliver” in there somewhere?
 If it does, congrats!
 You’ve got a sliver on your hands.
 If it doesn’t, then you don’t.
 It’s that simple.

 Slivers were introduced in 1997’s Tempest as a group of hive-minded creatures that could share their abilities with other slivers.
-That’s kind of their thing.
+You could also think of them as lords.
 Almost all slivers can share an ability or stat bonus with all other slivers on the field (or on your side of the field).
 There are some exceptions, though, like Sliver Queen.

 Now that you know what makes a sliver, it’s time to rank them!